coltekin/ud-docs-tr/_tr-feat/Case.md

 ### `Ins`: instrumental

 The role from which the name of the instrumental case is derived is that the noun is used as instrument to do something.
-In Turkish, instrumental suffix _-(y)lA_ also indicate comitative.
+In Turkish, instrumental suffix _-(y)lA_ also indicates comitative, or signal coordination of two phrases.
-We mark both meanings/usages as `Ins`.
+We mark all meanings/usages as `Ins`.
 The oblique arguments of some verbs and complements (noun phrases) of some postpositions also required to carry the instrumental suffix.

 Traditionally _instrumental_ and _comitative_ are not considered `Case`s in Turkish.